-Bi-State and our members oppose HB 1210 because it will eliminate Granite State employers', including health care organizations', ability to maintain safe workplaces and HB 1210 will needlessly endanger the health and welfare of patients.
+Bi-State and our members oppose HB 1351 because it will eliminate Granite State employers', including health care organizations', ability to maintain safe workplaces and HB 1351 will needlessly endanger the health and welfare of patients.

+HB 1351 prohibits organizations that contract with the State of New Hampshire from requiring COVID-19 vaccinations.
 Without a vaccine requirement in place, health care organizations are putting the health of their staff and their patients at grave risk, including children, who account for ~53% of COVID-19 cases in New Hampshire on January 26, 2022.
 The integrated services that health centers offer "all under one roof" include a wide range of pediatric services, family support programs, children's oral health, and childcare to the community.
-Pediatric patients make up ~25% of health centers' patient population, and many of these young patients are immunocompromised or too young to be vaccinated.
+Pediatric patients make up $\sim 25\%$ of health centers' patient population, and many of these young patients are immunocompromised or too young to be vaccinated.
 Moreover, overall, a high proportion of health center patients are at high risk of severe illness and hospitalization if they were to get infected with the virus, including pregnant mothers, patients who are experiencing homelessness, individuals with complex chronic illnesses such as diabetes and heart disease, and cancer patients.